jonaskahn/asktube/README.md

 ![P3.png](docs/P3.png)

 ---
 ## Notice

 > 1. Do not use this for production.
 > 2. Do not request any advanced features for management.

 ----
 # Demo

 > [Placeholder]

+---
+## FAQ?

+1. Does I need paid API to run?
+  - No, you can fully run in your local machine if your pc have ability
+  - You can still using free API to run with some limitations.
+2. [Placeholder]